 International Student Information

-The following companies work in tandem with Rockford Lutheran School to secure international students, host families and the success of the overall program.
+Rockford Lutheran School has been working with international students seeking a Christian education in the United States for over 10 years.
+We will work directly with a family or through an intermediary recruiter or foreign exchange placement company.
+The following companies currently work in tandem with Rockford Lutheran School to secure international students, host families and the success of the overall program.

 - PSE – Private School Exchange